reddy-uda/Grocery-Store-Inventory-Management-System-using-Airflow-and-Pyspark/Readme.md

 Once a manager creates an account and logs in, they are taken to a dedicated page where the embedded Power BI dashboard is displayed.
 This makes it easy for users to view inventory trends, sales performance, low-stock alerts, and other key metrics directly from the browser without needing to open Power BI Desktop.

 The web app acts as a front-end layer that combines authentication, user access control, and data visualization.
 This setup provides a convenient and centralized place for operational teams to monitor the real-time output of the data pipeline.

+### Low-Stock Email Alerts

+The web application includes an automated low-stock alert system.
+Whenever PySpark detects that a product's stock quantity falls below the defined threshold, that product is inserted into a **low_stock_alerts** table in PostgreSQL.
+The web application reads this table and automatically sends an email notification to the Inventory Manager, including:

+- Product name
+- Current quantity
+- Threshold quantity
+- Warehouse location

+This ensures that managers receive immediate alerts and can restock items before they run out.